Some of the things that I’d love for people to help with:

 - Improve performance of existing code (but not at the cost of readability)

-- Add new optimisation objectives.
-For example, if you would like to use something other than the Sharpe ratio, write an optimiser! (or suggest it in Issues and I will have a go).
+- Add new optimization objectives.
+For example, if you would like to use something other than the Sharpe ratio, write an optimizer! (or suggest it in Issues and I will have a go).

 - Help me write more tests!
 If you are someone learning about quant finance and/or unit testing in python, what better way to practice than to write some tests on an open-source project!
 Feel free to check for edge cases, or for uncommon parameter combinations which may cause silent errors.